- Top

 Seven & i Group classifies supplier risks into five levels (R1 to R5) by region from the perspectives of human rights, labor environment, and global environmental conservation, and designates the region with the highest risk as R1, with "emerging regions in China and Southeast Asia" as R1 for priority response.

 Seven & i Holdings has established the Seven & i Holdings Business Partner Helpline at a third-party organization as a consultation and reporting contact for early detection and prevention of problems in order for us and the Group companies to continue to be an honest company trusted by society.
-We are striving to further ensure fair trade by receiving consultations and reports from suppliers, regarding violations of laws and regulations, social norms, contracts, and internal rules including the "Seven & i Group Corporate Action Guidelines" concerning officers and employees of us and the Group companies, and serious violations of the "Seven & i Group Business Partner Sustainable Action Guidelines" concerning suppliers, including those in the supply chain of us and the Group companies, and human rights violations, etc., as stipulated in the Seven & i Group Human Rights Policy, to take appropriate actions.
+We are striving to further ensure fair trade by receiving consultations and reports from suppliers, regarding violations of laws and regulations, social norms, contracts, and internal rules including the "Seven & i Group Corporate Action Guidelines" concerning officers and employees of us and the Group companies, and serious violations of the "Seven & i Group Business Partner Sustainable Action Guidelines" concerning suppliers, including those in the supply chain of us and the Group companies, and human rights violations, etc., as stipulated in the Seven & i Group Human Rights Policy.

 Seven & i Holdings has asked factories that manufacture our private-brand products (Seven Premium) and private-brand products of the Group companies to cooperate in CSR audits if they are located in areas of high risk for human rights protection and legal compliance.
 In addition, Seven & i Group has been conducting CSR audits of factories that manufacture private-brand products in general.
 We also share the status of promotion of the Seven & i Group Business Partner Sustainable Action Guidelines with our suppliers and support corrective measures for problems.